RUMgroup/allaboutrum/README.md

 # allaboutrum
-This repository contains the content for the R User Group at Manchester webpage
+This repository contains the content for the R User Group at Manchester University webpage